 v8.
 Joseph again proclaims God's sovereign act in their deliverance.
 He is the adviser to Pharaoh ("father to Pharaoh") and this position is God's doing.

 v9.
 Joseph then tells his brothers to get word to Jacob his father and get him down to Egypt where he will be safe.
-Again, Joseph affirms God's hand in it all.
+Again, Joseph affirms God's hand in all that is happening to his family.

 v10.
 Joseph even has some land picked out for the family.
-Goshen was most probably the Eastern part of the Nile delta.
-It was a good grazing area.
+Goshen was most probably the Eastern part of the Nile delta and good for grazing.

 v11.
 In Goshen, Joseph can care for the family and they can retain their special religious life-style.